alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/inputs_env_vars.markdown

 {%note%}
 When a node has some defined artifacts (overridable or not), their **`absolute location paths`** are available as environment variables ( their names ) of the operations scripts.

-Limitation: artifacts paths are not available when working with a relationship binding two nodes each on different compute.
+**Limitation**: artifacts paths are not available when working with a relationship binding two nodes each on different compute.
 {%endnote%}

 ### Relationships and get_attribute inputs ###